 top of page

 • Drive-up Adventures: Places that can be reached via car or accessible transportation that offer sweeping views or beautiful surroundings without having to go out on trail.
-Where trails that meet the guidelines are also available, they will be referenced and a trail guide provided.
+Where trails that meet the guidelines are also available, they are also referenced and a trail guide provided.

 • Wheelchair-Accessible Trails: Descriptions of verified wheelchair accessible trails.
-Trails will be reviewed for adherence to accessibility guidelines and inaccessible features will be noted (this is a fairly common occurrence).
-Descriptions of trail surface, grade, and detailed directions will also be provided.
-Wheelchair users need more information than simply listing whether a trail is “wheelchair accessible” or not.
+Trails are reviewed for adherence to accessibility guidelines and inaccessible features are noted (this is a fairly common occurrence).
+Descriptions of trail surface, grade, and detailed directions are also be provided.
+Wheelchair users need more information than simply listing whether a trail is "wheelchair accessible" or not and this guide provides that detail.
+It also expands the definition of wheelchair accessibility to include wheelchair hikeable trails.

 About the Author